Time and Temp in San Jose

 Established in 1964, the San Jose Flipper Dippers dive club is one of the oldest skin and SCUBA diving Clubs in the San Francisco Bay Area.
 We've had over 100 members and many have been with the Club for over 20 years!
 Lots of experienced divers to dive with.
 We have dives and other activities scheduled almost every weekend during the year -- and you don't need to be a Club member to join us on our dives.

 You can always find someone to go diving with!

-Lost of FUN dives: SCUBA dives, freediving, charter boat dives, abalone diving, spear fishing, photography, lobster dives . . . just to name a few.
+Loys of FUN SCUBA dives: beach dives, kayak dives, freediving, charter boat dives, spear fishing, photography, lobster dives . . . just to name a few.

 Divers and non-divers alike are welcome to all Club meetings!

 Our General Meetings are held at the Santa Maria Hall of the Knights of Columbus, 2211 Shamrock Drive, Campbell, which is off S. Bascom Avenue near Camden Avenue.
 Map/Directions

 The Club's General Meetings are on the 3rd Wednesday of each month.

 The meetings start at 7:30 PM.

 Club dues are only $50 per year and includes discounts, a monthly newsletter and more!
 Recognized certification card and a 3-dive initiation is required before being voted into the club.